Click here to see Utrust on Facebook

 In 1985, the reserve in the UCT had grown substantially to $1,512,449.00.
 Since the UCT was housed at the TSBA offices, the UCT trustees voted to pay TSBA $148,500 in advance as a long term lease whereby TSBA Board of Directors agreed to provide three offices in its headquarters building for the UCT for 99 years.
 Trustees at the time of that action were: Chairman Charles Bridwell (Sullivan County), John Franklin (Chattanooga), Nancy Holland (McKenzie), Sue Puckett-Jernigan (DeKalb County), Dr. William Hoover (Paris), Judy Toombs (Wilson County) and Billy Ray Vinson (Hardin County).

-Since the only program ever offered through the Tennessee School Boards Insurance Trust was unemployment compensation, in 1987, the Trust became known as the Tennessee School Boards Unemployment Compensation Trust (UCT).
+in 1987, since jother insurance programs would not be offered through the Tennessee School Boards Insurance Trust, the Trust name became known as the Tennessee School Boards Unemployment Compensation Trust (UCT).

-In 1992, the trustees voted to fund the building of a board development center and risk management offices as an addition to the TSBA headquarters.
-The addition cost $450,000 completely funded by the Unemployment Compensation Trust.
+In 1992, the trustees voted to fund the building of risk management offices as an addition to the TSBA headquarters.
+The addition cost $450,000 funded by the Unemployment Compensation Trust.
 Trustees at the time of the vote included Chairman Jim Mansfield (Warren County), Patricia Gruenewald (Haywood County), Roger Greene (Hamblen County), James Neely (Huntingdon), Christine Howard (Covington), Becky Jaquish (McMinn County) and Dr. Sam Winfree (Putnam County).

 In 1993, Kristi Coleman joined the TSBA staff.
-In 1995, she began to handle financial affairs for the UCT.
-She worked closely with professional money managers to handle Trust investments.
+In 1995, she began to handle financial affairs for the UCT. working closely with professional money manager handling Trust investments.
 Significant growth of trust funds occurred during this period.
-Because of the success of the Unemployment Compensation Trust and the growth of the reserve fund due to wise investment, the trustees determined that recruiting additional school boards for membership in the UCT would be disadvantageous to the school boards that were already members of the Trust.
+Because of the success of the Unemployment Compensation Trust and the growth of the reserve fund due to wise investment, the trustees determined to close membership in the UCT since additional members would be disadvantageous to the school board members of the Trust.
 At that time, membership had reached 54 school boards including TSBA.

 TSBA Breaks With UCT